Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 that our main win condition allows our opponent to see the entierity of our deck that is not included in the Doomsday pile and thus know exactly what to play around.

-So how does this compare to our other Storm counterparts?

-COMPARISON

 ### Oh the time's they are a changing!